HaiBian-AGI/Embodied-AGI/README.md

 # AGI & Embodied Intelligence: Architecture Design and Engineering Implementation

-This repository is the official engineering implementation library for the book **"The Origin of New Species: Engineering Implementation of AGI and Embodied Intelligence" (2026)**.
-Our goal is to transform the systematic theories regarding AGI and embodied intelligence into a runnable, verifiable "Machine Life" system.
+This repository serves as the official engineering implementation library for the book **'The Origin of New Species: Engineering Implementation of AGI and Embodied Intelligence** (2026).
+It presents a **self-consistent and closed-loop** technical framework for AGI.
+Our ultimate objective is to translate these systematic theories into a fully runnable, verifiable 'Machine Life' system.

 ----------